jelledruyts/IdentitySamplesB2C/README.md

 The solution consists of the following parts:

 - `Sample.Client.AspNetCore`
-  - This is a server-side ASP.NET Core web application that users can sign into (using OpenID Connect) and which calls into a secured Web API (using OAuth 2.0 bearer tokens)
+  - This is a server-side ASP.NET Core web application that users can sign into (using OpenID Connect) and which calls into a secured Web API (using OAuth 2.0 bearer tokens).
+- `Sample.Client.JQuery`
+  - This is a client-side JQuery based Single-Page Application that users can sign into (using OpenID Connect) and which calls into a secured Web API (using OAuth 2.0 bearer tokens).
+- `Sample.Client.ConsoleNetCore`
+  - This is a daemon type application which runs without a signed-in user context, using its own client credentials.
 - `Sample.Api.AspNetCore`
-  - This is an ASP.NET Core Web API which is protected by OAuth 2.0 bearer tokens
+  - This is an ASP.NET Core Web API which is protected by OAuth 2.0 bearer tokens.
 - `CustomPolicies`
   - This folder contains custom policies for Azure AD B2C